-The higher the current assets proved the higher the profitability of the firm.
-This shows that conservative investment policies have a positive impact on firm profitability.
+The higher the conservative investment policies have a positive impact on firm profitability.
 This study is consistent with previous studies (Vahid et al., 2012; Wanguu, 2015; Rasyid et al., 2018; Sohail et al., 2016) which show a positive influence between conservative current asset investment policies and profitability.
 Manufacturing firms in Indonesia that tend to use conservative investment policies with an average proportion of current assets to total assets of 54.2% have chosen the appropriate policy to encourage increased profits.

-Short-term financing policy has a negative effect on firm profitability.
+Short-term financing policy has a negative e 22 to n firm profitability.
 The more short-term debt is likely to be the lower the profitability.
 Conversely, the less short-term debt is likely to be the higher the profitability.
 Thus, a conservative financing policy which means the more conservative the higher the profit earned.
 The average manufacturing firm in Indonesia has a proportion of current debt to total assets of 32.2% so that long-term debt becomes dominant as a source of financing.
 This study is in line with research (Nazir & Afza, 2009; Vahid et al., 2012; Rasyid et al., 2018) which shows a positive relationship between conservative current debt financing policies and profitability.
-Although short-term debt (Thakur & Muktadir-al-mukit, 2017), firms have difficulty doing credit renewal (Baños-Cabalerro et al., 2016) and limited access to the capital market (Kaddumi & Ramadan, 2012).
+Although short-term debt is cheaper than long-term debt, there is a possibility that firms have to incur additional costs to increase current debt (Thakur & Muktadir-al-mukit, 2017), firms have difficulty doing credit renewal (Baños-Cabalerro et al., 2016) and limited access to the capital market (Kaddumi & Ramadan, 2012).
 The high cost of short-term debt can increase the cost of capital which will ultimately reduce the firm's ability to generate profits.

 Profitability has a positive effect on SGR.
-As predicted the ability to generate profits will determine SGR.
+As predicted the at 9 ty to generate profits will determine SGR.
 Given SGR depends on ROE and retention rate (Higgin, 1977).
 The results of this study are consistent with previous research which shows that profitability can affect a firm's sustainable growth (Amouzesh et al., 2011; Rahim, 2017; Nastiti et al., 2018).
 The greater the SGR, the greater the ability to provide internal financing to support firm growth.
 However, currently, the average SGR of manufacturing firms in Indonesia is only 1.9%, making it a challenge for manufacturing firms themselves to increase.

 This study proves the influence of conservative working capital policies on SGR through profitability.
 Firms can increase SGR by investing in higher current assets and utilizing long-term financing sources.
 Efforts to increase the SGR of manufacturing firms in Indonesia are important because on average they are still low.
 The firm can increase investment in receivables and inventories, which currently have an average proportion of 17.8% and 21.2%, respectively.
-The receivables policy in the form of soft sales credit can increase sales and can also expand market share (Wilner, 2000) and the adequacy of inventory held will prevent the firm from stock-out (Corsten & Gruen, 2004) to be crucial to increase SGR.
-This indicates that short-term financing sources rather than short-term financing sources to increase SGR.
+The receivables policy in the form of soft sales credit can increase sales and can also expand market share (Wilner, 2000) and the adequacy of inventory held will prev 11th firm from stock-out (Corsten & Gruen, 2004) to be crucial to increasing profits.
+Besides, firms can rely on long-term financing sources rather than short-term financing sources to increase SGR.
 This indicates that short-term financing from banks and suppliers is still an expensive source of financing, thereby reducing the company's ability to make a profit and ultimately have an impact on SGR.